 And so a cycle was born.
 I’d write, mainly short stories, and file them.
 Occasionally a novel would sneak out.
 Only to be buried with the rest.
 There are at least three complete novels that I know off, and a few false starts.

-At the turn of the Millennium some colleagues and myself, with dreams of becoming a multi millionaires, floated off a tech company on the London Stock Exchange (the millions never materialised – the day we floated was the day the dot-com bubble burst).
-My kids were six and four and I was flying to London every Monday, flying back on a Friday.
+At the turn of the Millennium some colleagues and myself, with dreams of becoming a multi millionaire, floated off a tech company on the London Stock Exchange (the millions never materialised – the day we floated was the day the dot-com bubble burst).
+My kids were six and four and I was flying to London every Monday and flying back on a Friday.
 I had all but stopped writing by then until my wife suggested I take it back up.
 Why?
-Well since they were very young I made up stories for the kids, on the fly, about a gaggle of creatures called the Doms.
+Well since the kids were young she asked if I could make up stories for the kids.
+I started a series of tales about a gaggle of creatures called the Doms.
 Each night I’d make up a new story, invent new characters and the kids were all given roles in the stories.
-Lesley suggested I start writing them to let her read them out to the kids each night while I was away.
+When I got home I’d read them to the kids.
+Lesley suggested I start writing enough that she could read them out to the kids each night while I was away.
 So my job was simple, a story a day, five days a week for nearly a year and half.
 This got me right back in the groove.

 Fast forward a few years.
 I had added to my novel and short story pile but still with no sign of a publishing deal.
 By now I was running the marketing department for a TV station.
 My contract was due up and I took a breath, announcing I was giving it ‘one last go’ at writing a novel.
 (No I didn’t believe me either).

 Three months later ‘Falling’ was born.
 I duly edited it, despatched it to four publishers and sat back… and nearly died of fright when one publisher came back, telling me they liked what they saw.
 Really?
 I bundled off the rest, in my haste sending copy that was a month old and full of typos, but the publisher still bought it.